How to Become a Chiropractor

 The scientific foundation gives us the tools that we need to be the best doctor and chiropractor than we can.Dr.
 Tirimacco

-Earn Your Doctor of Chiropractic (D.C.) at New York Chiropractic College
+Earn Your Doctor of Chiropractic (D.C.) at Northeast College of Health Sciences

-For more than a century, New York Chiropractic College has been educating chiropractors who join the ranks of the best doctors in the world.
+For more than a century, Northeast College of Health Sciences has been educating chiropractors who join the ranks of the best doctors in the world.
 A passion for health and real-world experience is our way of life.
 It's apparent in our dedicated faculty, technology-enabled classrooms, and the unique clinical experiences and clerkships available to each chiropractic student.
-Why NYCC, you ask?
+Why Northeast, you ask?
 It's our commitment to healing through science and care that makes the difference.